OutsideIT/FireMotD/readme.md

-# Bash tool to display system information after logging into a Linux system
+# MotD Generator for displaying custom system information

 ### Idea

-This tool displays useful system information after logging into a Linux system, such as version, CPU information, memory, disk information, number of updates, ...
+This tool displays useful system information after logging into a Linux system (or Windows with FireMotD.ps1, such as version, CPU information, memory, disk information, number of updates, and many more useful things.

 ### Screenshots